-Selecting a density will export the artboard at the selected density.
-If 2x is selected, a 500x500 artboard will be exported and uploaded at twice the size (1000x1000), but displayed in your prototype at 500x500.
+Selecting a pixel density will export the artboard at the selected density.
+If 2x is selected, a 500x500 artboard will be exported and uploaded at twice the size (1000x1000), but it will be displayed in your prototype at 500x500.
 Alternatively, you can export at 1x.

-Sketch’s density setting will up-res the image and Photoshop’s density setting just allows you to define at what density you designed the artboard.
+Sketch’s density setting will up-res the image, whereas Photoshop’s density setting just allows you to define the density you designed the artboard at.
 In Photoshop, by default the export density is 2x.

 - Unsyncing: At this time, you can’t unsync.
 You can switch to a different prototype, but there is currently no way to unsync screens sent to a prototype.
 You would need to overwrite them manually or delete them in your InVision prototype dashboard.